anyscale/madewithml.github.io/docs/courses/mlops/orchestration.md

 ---
 template: lesson.html
-title: Pipeline Orchestration for Machine Learning
+title: Workflow Orchestration for Machine Learning
 description: Create, schedule and monitor workflows by creating scalable pipelines.
-keywords: airflow, workflows, pipelines, orchestration, dataops, data warehouse, database, great expectations, data validation, spark, ci/cd, mlops, applied ml, machine learning, ml in production, machine learning in production, applied machine learning
+keywords: airflow, prefect, dagster, workflows, pipelines, orchestration, dataops, data warehouse, database, great expectations, data validation, spark, ci/cd, mlops, applied ml, machine learning, ml in production, machine learning in production, applied machine learning
 image: https://madewithml.com/static/images/mlops.png
 repository: https://github.com/GokuMohandas/mlops-course
 ---

 {% include "styles/lesson.md" %}
+`
 ## Intuition

-So far we've implemented the components of our DataOps (cleaning, feature engineering, preprocessing, etc.) and MLOps (optimization, training, evaluation, etc.) workflows as Python function calls.
-This has worked well since our dataset is not large and because we're only dealing with one version of data.
+So far we've implemented our DataOps (ETL, preprocessing, validation, etc.) and MLOps (optimization, training, evaluation, etc.) workflows as Python function calls.
+This has worked well since our dataset is static and small.
 But happens when we need to:

-- **trigger** or **schedule** these workflows as new data arrives?
+- **schedule** these workflows as new data arrives?
 - **scale** these workflows as our data grows?
-- **share** these workflows so others can use their outputs?
+- **share** these workflows to downstream consumers?
-- **monitor** these workflows individually?
+- **monitor** these workflows?

-We'll need to break down our end-to-end ML pipeline into in it's constituent DataOps and MLOps pipelines that be orchestrated and scaled as needed.
-There are several tools that can help us create these pipelines and orchestrate our workflows such as [Airflow](http://airflow.apache.org/){:target="_blank"}, [Prefect](https://www.prefect.io/){:target="_blank"}, [Luigi](https://luigi.readthedocs.io/en/stable/){:target="_blank"} and even some ML focused options such as [KubeFlow Pipelines](https://www.kubeflow.org/docs/components/pipelines/overview/pipelines-overview/){:target="_blank"}, [Vertex pipelines](https://cloud.google.com/vertex-ai/docs/pipelines/introduction){:target="_blank"}, etc..
-We'll be creating our pipelines using AirFlow because of it's:
+We'll need to break down our end-to-end ML pipeline into individual workflows that be orchestrated as needed.
+There are several tools that can help us so this such as [Airflow](http://airflow.apache.org/){:target="_blank"}, [Prefect](https://www.prefect.io/){:target="_blank"}, [Dagster](https://dagster.io/){:target="_blank"}, [Luigi](https://luigi.readthedocs.io/en/stable/){:target="_blank"} and even some ML focused options such as [Metaflow](){}, [Flyte](){}, [KubeFlow Pipelines](https://www.kubeflow.org/docs/components/pipelines/overview/pipelines-overview/){:target="_blank"}, [Vertex pipelines](https://cloud.google.com/vertex-ai/docs/pipelines/introduction){:target="_blank"}, etc. We'll be creating our workflows using AirFlow for its:

 - wide adoption of the open source platform in industry
 - Python based software development kit (SDK)
 - integration with the ecosystem (data ingestion, processing, etc.)
 - ability to run locally and scale easily
+- maturity over the years and part of the apache ecosystem

-> We'll be running Airflow locally but we can easily scale it by running on a managed cluster platform where we can run Python, Hadoop, Spark, etc. on large batch processing jobs (AWS' [EMR](https://aws.amazon.com/emr/){:target="_blank"}, Google Cloud's [Dataproc](https://cloud.google.com/dataproc){:target="_blank"}, on-prem hardware, etc.).
-This is typically set up by your DevOps teams and you should be able to add your workflows accordingly using [operators](https://airflow.apache.org/docs/apache-airflow-providers-amazon/stable/operators/emr.html){:target="_blank"}.
+> We'll be running Airflow locally but we can easily scale it by running on a managed cluster platform where we can run Python, Hadoop, Spark, etc. on large batch processing jobs (AWS [EMR](https://aws.amazon.com/emr/){:target="_blank"}, Google Cloud's [Dataproc](https://cloud.google.com/dataproc){:target="_blank"}, on-prem hardware, etc.).

 ## Airflow